rmchamberlain/w251-project/2_preprocess_A/readme.md

 if diskno != 0 or disks != 1:
     raise BadZipFile("zipfiles that span multiple disks are not supported")

-#2 OPTIONS FOR YOUR TO RUN THE PYTHON SCRIPT
+#2 OPTIONS FOR YOU TO RUN THE PYTHON SCRIPT
 #Option 1: just clean the data and save everything in "/clean" folder in the server
 python clean.py no-attach local 1 151